NEJC-Programing/Random-Programs/README.md

 where you can upload the cool programs you find and if possibly the source code

-# The NEJC is connected to The NEJC Discored server
+# This Github Team is connected to The NEJC Discored server